Portrait of a woman with long red hair wearing a green blazer and white blouse.

 - Martin Clark, Director, Raving

-Her work as an Intimacy Coordinator helps to create an environment where everyone feels comfortable and empowered to produce their best work.
+Intimacy Coordinators help create an environment where all cast and crew feel empowered to produce their best work.

 ‘Michele’s insight, suggestions and calming presence are invaluable.
 What an asset she is to any crew, due to her diverse range of experience both in front and behind the camera.
 As an exec.you want a happy relaxed cast who feel heard and respected and a director and crew who feel supported.’